Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 > Q: How to create a snap zone?

-A: Add a `Snapzone Property` component to a game object, a collider, and set the collider's `Is Trigger` field to `true`.
+A: Add a `Snapzone Property` component and a collider to a game object, and set the collider's `Is Trigger` field to `true`.

 > Q: Why my snapped object has a wrong rotation and position?